bitbound/DoXM/README.md

 ## TURN Server
 A TURN server is required for remote control.

+### Windows
+    * Download the latest release of Pion TURN from https://github.com/pions/turn/releases.
+    * Change the variables in Register-TURNServer.ps1 in the Utilities folder.
+    * Run the script to register the start-up job.
+    * Add the TURN user credentials to the DoXM server's appsettings.json, under IceConfiguration.

+### Linux
 * Set up an Ubuntu server.
 This will be the TURN server (using Coturn).
     * Run TURN_Install.sh with sudo, passing in necessary arguments.
     * Add the TURN user credentials to the DoXM server's appsettings.json, under IceConfiguration.